How to display JSON data in a dynamic html table with PHP

 The JSON file

-This is how the data looks in the JSON file.
-We have an array of objects.
-Every product is an object and has properties.
-Our products have an id, an image, a price, an inventory, and a product code property.
+The JSON file contains an array of objects.
+Every object is a product.
+Each product has an id, an image, a price, an inventory, and a product code property.

 [